bullhorn/rest-api-docs/source/includes/entityref/_shiftposition.md

 # ShiftPosition

-ShiftPosition is used to create more specific shifts tied to a single job.
-Also can be used for storing rate information that is tied to the jobShift.
+Used to create more specific Shifts tied to a single JobOrder.
+Also can be used for storing rate information that is tied to the JobShift.

 <table>
     <colgroup>